Rainisha-varma/social-media-post-generator/README.md

 * **Minimalist & Secure Backend:** A lean Node.js Express server handles API requests and securely interfaces with the Gemini API.
 * **Intuitive Static Frontend:** A clean and responsive user interface built with plain HTML, CSS, and JavaScript for a smooth user experience.
 * **Instant Copy:** Quickly copy the generated post to your clipboard with a dedicated button.
-* **Live Demo:** Explore the application directly via the provided Railway deployment.
+* **Live Demo:** Explore the application directly via the provided Render deployment.

 ##  Technologies Used